 Those wishing to apply for an external course will be interviewed by the head of intercalated degrees and one other member of staff.
 This procedure is independent of any selection process stipulated by the external course(s) or institution(s) to which a student applies.

 The aggregate examination marks, scaled to a maximum of 50/100, and the marks for the interview, scaled to a maximum of 50/100 will be added together to produce a combined total out of 100.
 Therefore, from the 2019 application period, academic performance will have an equal weighting to that of interview performance.

-Students who fail to demonstrate adequate commitment at interview will not be accepted for an intercalated degree.
+Students who fail to demonstrate adequate commitment at interview will not be accepted for an intercalated degree irregardless of interview score, upon both interviewers agreement.
 If the interviewers give 12 or fewer marks out of the total available at interview they will not be accepted onto the course, whatever their academic standing.

 Any student who fails to meet this threshold and who still wishes to have a place on the degree in question, will then have the right of appeal provided they have suitable grounds.
 Details of the appeals procedure are available.
 All students will have right of access to their own interview marks.

 Students who have not gained a place on their first choice of course may be asked to attend an interview for a course to which they have applied as a second or, possibly, third choice.
 This will provide the opportunity for those who have been unsuccessful in gaining a place on an oversubscribed course to gain a place on a course for which there is less demand, provided that they have a sufficiently high combined ranking (i.e. interview and exams).